HragBankian/Computer_Graphics_Projects/README.md

 # Computer Graphics Projects

-Projects completed in the context of COMP 371 using C++ and tools such as Blender.
+Projects completed in the context of COMP 371 using tools such as Blender.